FALLENau/e13_work_all/week_12/day_1/README.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* Thanks to google for allowing me to use there code
-* Inspiration
-* etc
+* Thanks to the instructors at Codeclan for your instruction
+* Inspiration: Billy my cat making me work hate to bring home the cat food
+* and my wife for just being her